St Andrew's Churchyard - Seasonal gardening tasks

 St. Andrews Churchyard: Spring Gardening Plan 2026

+Winter work on digging and pruning larger shrubs, ivy, hedges STOPS by the end of February.
 Throughout Spring we work with a light touch to ensure we do not disturb nesting birds and animal/ insect habitats and are not damaging emerging shoots of bulbs and perennials.
-Winter work on digging and pruning larger shrubs, under trees and alongside hedges and ivy on walls STOPS by the end of February.
+We watch St.Andrews wake up from winter.

 Maintenance